ojarsbuddy/bbo/bbo directing messages.md

 Consider confirming bids and cards: "Account" tab on the left or below --> "Settings" tab above --> "Confirm bids" switch --> flip to the right and/or "Confirm cards" switch --> flip to the right.

-🏆🏆🏆 6 tables in the Limited Game -- Open Game now scores overalls like a 25 table session! 🏆🏆🏆

 First overall now collects 1.3 Gold and 3.9 Black ACBL masterpoints.

 Extra Points Days all next week -- October 26th through November the 1st!

-👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

-👮👮👮 Please read pages 9, 26 and 27 in the July 2020 ACBL Bridge Bulletin concerning Bridge Ethics. 👮👮👮

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB\$ in their account.